What Are Technical Bitcoin Indicators?

 1. Ichimoku Clouds

-The Ichimoku Cloud indicator is a conglomeration of five lines, and each line displays averages over time periods, the overall length of which can be determined by the trader.
-When two of the lines cross, the area between them is shaded in, thus forming a “cloud.”
+An Ichimoku Cloud is made up of five lines, each displaying averages over certain periods of time which are determined by the trader.
+When two of the lines cross, this area between them is shaded in, forming a “cloud”.

-When the price is above the cloud, the trend is up, and when the price is below the cloud, the trend is down.
-If the cloud itself is also moving in the direction of the price, the trend is a strong one.
+When the current price is above the cloud, this means that the trend is up; conversely, when the price is below the cloud, the trend is down.

 2. Relative Strength Index (RSI)

-The RSI indicator has two lines, one at 30 and another at 70.
-According to the indicator, when the reading is above 70, the price is likely to drop, and when the reading is below 30, the price is likely to rise.
+This indicator has two lines, one at 30 and the other at 70.
+When the reading is above 70, it is likely that the price will drop, and when below 30, the price is assumed to be on the rise.

 3. Moving Averages (MA)

-A short-lived spike will have little effect on a moving average indicator set to a long-enough time frame.
-Looking at a graph depicting moving averages can be useful in determining support and resistance levels.
-Support is a “barrier” at a lower point through which the price is less likely to sustain a continued move.
-Resistance is the opposite: a level above the price through which it is unlikely to make a sustained move.
-With a moving average indicator, it’s easy to see these levels.
+Observing graphs showing moving averages can be useful when determining ‘support’ and ‘resistance’ levels; Support describes a barrier at a lower point in which the price is less likely to sustain a continued move.
+Resistance is the opposite, meaning the action is above the price, which it is unlikely to remain at.